 The Physiological Society awards a number of Prize Lectures each year.
 The Prize Lectureships have been instituted at various times in The Society’s history, and many owe their existence to the generosity of donors.
 Some awards are accompanied by an honorarium that is funded by The Society’s private funds and many, subject to the agreement of the Editorial Boards, are published in either The Journal of Physiology or Experimental Physiology.
 These Prize Lectures play an important role in The Society's commitment to advancing and promoting the physiological sciences and recognising outstanding achievements in the discipline.

-Initiated in 2005 to be delivered at The Society's Main Meeting, this lecture is designed to illustrate the importance of physiology and further its understanding by the general public and in schools.
+Initiated in 2005 and held at The Society's Main Meeting, this lecture is designed to illustrate the importance of physiology and further its understanding by the general public and in schools.

 The premier award of The Society was instituted in 1968.
 Subject to the agreement of the Editorial Board it is published in The Journal of Physiology.
 There is a £500 prize.

 Established in 1960 as a joint memorial to Bayliss and Starling.
-This triennial lecture, subject to the agreement of the Editorial Board, is published in The Journal of Physiology.
+This was a triennial lecture (to 2015), subject to the agreement of the Editorial Board, is published in The Journal of Physiology.
 There is a £500 prize.
 From 2015, following a generous donation from The Bayliss and Starling Society, this lecture is now awarded annually and will be given alternately by an established physiologist and an early-career physiologist.
 More information on William Bayliss and Ernest Starling.

-Instituted in 2010 with generous support from GSK, this prize is for early-career physiologists to encourage them and bring their work to general notice.
-It is awarded annually and comes with a prize of £1,000.
+Instituted in 2010 with generous support from GSK, this prize was for early-career physiologists to encourage them and bring their work to general notice.
+It was awarded annually and came with a prize of £1,000.

 From 2011, The Society has sponsored the International Prize Lecture designed to be delivered in countries where there is a strong physiology community, but with whom The Society has previously had little or no interaction.
 The recipient of the award travels to the host country and delivers a series of peripatetic lectures over a period of 7 to 10 days.
-2011 (China), 2012 (Egypt), 2013 (India).
+2011 (China), 2013 (India) and 2014 (Brazil).

 Established in 2002, this biennial lecture is given in memory of the distinguished physiologist, with input from the Cardiovascular & Respiratory Physiology Theme Leads.
 More information on Michael de Burgh Daly.

 Otto Hutter Teaching Prize